rackerlabs/technical-blog/_posts/2020-06-18-rackspace-now-offers-database-migration-services.md

 ---

 Many organizations are interested in migrating their database services to create cost efficiencies and optimize performance.
-However, companies often lack the necessary expertise and resources to properly perform a migration.
+However, companies often lack the necessary expertise and resources to perform a migration properly.
 Failed migrations can result in broken business applications and damaged reputations.
 Rackspace can help transform your business and migrate your database across technologies and platforms, minimizing risk, disruption, and downtime.